natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ystervark.md

 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 The Ystervark can be an exceptional ambush predator in the right hands.
 Whether your prey of choice is the flanks of unsuspecting tanks or aircraft buzzing overhead.

-Staying low and unseen with a patient mindset when driving the Ystervark can be greatly rewarding to the player, with a 75 round fast firing belt of 20 mm ammunition the player can use their small size to lurk where aircraft will complacently fly low and not traditionally avoid (Like the opposing team's spawn where most SPAA prefer to seat themselves.).
-With this in mind the gun has the speed and accuracy to seize on opportunities created by the stealthy approach, often snapshot bursts are enough to bring an aircraft down with enough practise.
+Staying low and unseen with a patient mindset when driving the Ystervark can be greatly rewarding to the player.
+With a 75 round fast firing belt of 20 mm ammunition, the player can use their small size to lurk where aircraft will complacently fly low and not traditionally avoid (Like the opposing team's spawn, where most SPAA prefer to seat themselves.).
+With this in mind, the gun has the speed and accuracy to seize on opportunities created by the stealthy approach, often snapshot bursts are enough to bring an aircraft down with enough practise.

-The same tactics can be employed on vehicles, however bare in mind the 57mm maximum penetration of the HVAP-T shells is the best the vehicle can get, further modifications from stock only change the belt composition.
-While this is sufficient for most medium tanks and light tanks the Ystervark will encounter at a BR of 4.3 in ground realistic there will be the appearance of many heavy tanks at this bracket such as the M6A1 at 5.0 or in a full up tier the Tiger H1 at 5.3.
+The same tactics can be employed on vehicles, however bear in mind the 57 mm maximum penetration of the HVAP-T shells is the best the vehicle can get, further modifications from stock only change the belt composition.
+While this is sufficient for most light and medium tanks the Ystervark will encounter at a BR of 4.3 in ground realistic, it can also encounter heavy tanks such as the M6A1 at 5.0 or the Tiger H1 at 5.3in a full uptier.
 Neither of which the 20 mm HVAP-T can penetrate from the side.

-When engaging aircraft such as strike fighters, it is advisable to employ a conserving attitude with trigger time.
-75 rounds is sufficient but the fast firing rate of the 20 mm GAI C01 cannon can burn through that entire belt in just under five seconds (around 4.8 seconds during testing).
-With a 7 second reload from an untrained crew this can be enough time for a focused fighter to turn back and strafe the vehicle when it is completely defenceless if close enough, which owing to the non-existent nature of significant protection on the Ystervark will most of the time end in the vehicles demise.
+When fighting aircraft such as Strike Fighters, it is advisable to conserve ammunition.
+75 rounds is sufficient, but the fast firing rate of the 20 mm GAI C01 cannon can burn through that entire belt in just under five seconds (around 4.8 seconds during testing).
+At a reload time of 7 seconds with an untrained crew, this can be enough time for a fighter to strafe the defenceless vehicle.
+Due to the non-existent armour of the Ystervark, this will in most cases end in the destruction of the vehicle.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

-* Fast rate of fire allows it easily score hits with a burst on an aircraft's flight path
+* Fast rate of fire allows it to easily score hits with a burst on an aircraft's flight path
 * Small profile makes it very easy to conceal itself
 * High top speed of 90 km/h means great agility
 * Lack of armour means conventional cannons will struggle to knock it out with a single shot if poorly aimed